cobweb-eu/wps-fusion/README.md

 ## Installation

 The project is built using ``Maven install``.
 The spatial data for unit tests is not uploaded.
-To prevent build failures, those tests need to be disabled.
+To prevent build failures, those tests need to be ignored.

 The dependencies for the group ``de.tudresden.gis`` can be obtained from https://github.com/GeoinformationSystems/SpatialDataFusion.

 For running the service, the compiled project (WAR-file) must be deployed using a servlet container (e.g. Tomcat).
 The service functionality can be accessed using the OGC WPS standard (http://www.opengeospatial.org/standards/wps).